 How to Quit a Job You Hate (And Why You Haven’t Done It Yet)

-Do you hate your job?
 Do you find yourself daydreaming constantly about how great it would be to quit?
 Have you ever psyched yourself up to the point where you were about to do just that, only to have gotten “cold feet” at the last minute?
 And do you still believe, despite the fact that you haven’t done it yet, that someday—hopefully very soon—you’ll find the courage to quit?

 Well, I have to break it to you: You probably never will.